voytek/AI-READI-Bootcamp/README.md

 * Rumelhart, Hinton, Williams, from Parallel Distributed Processing Explorations in the Microstructure of Cognition: Foundations, 1987
 * Wilkinson _et al._, Comment: The FAIR Guiding Principles for scientific data management and stewardship, Scientific Data 2016
-* Zou & Schiebinger., Design AI so that it’s fair, _Nature_ 2018
+* Zou & Schiebinger, Design AI so that it’s fair, _Nature_ 2018